AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-program-member-data.md

 >[!NOTE]
 >
->You can also use tokens in New Value.
+>You can also use tokens in [!UICONTROL New Value].

 Now just run the Smart Campaign, and you're done!

 >[!TIP]
 >
->If you want to clear the fields instead of updating them, you can enter "NULL" (no quotes, all caps) as the New Value.
+>If you want to clear the fields instead of updating them, you can enter "NULL" (no quotes, all caps) as the [!UICONTROL New Value].

 >[!MORELIKETHIS]
 >